USTCLiu/RWord2vec/README.md

 # RWord2vec
-Negative Sampling by using R language this project is created by the team named social network group in UBRI,USTC.
+Negative Sampling by using R language, this project is created by the team named social network group in UBRI,USTC.